ksivitz/ksivitz.github.io/projects/music.md

 <img src="https://github.com/ksivitz/ksivitz.github.io/blob/ebc75764e30570dd709c10f43f48623710aaac96/images/cent_zero_cross_scatter.png?raw=true"/>

-The following pairplot shows how a selection of these features correlate with each other and with the pitch of each sample.
-We can see that pitch values are well grouped on our scatterplots, suggesting these features can provide a significant amount of insight into prediciting pitch values.
+The following pair-plot shows how a selection of these features correlate with each other and with the pitch of each sample.
+We can see that pitch values are well grouped on our scatterplots, suggesting these features can provide a significant amount of insight into predicting pitch values.

 <img src="https://github.com/ksivitz/ksivitz.github.io/blob/ac5fb72b9e3a5f8231bbf853efc46c81575ea28c/images/pairplot.png?raw=true"/>